 - The title character in Haruhi Suzumiya thinks this.
 Gets lampshaded by Kyon, of course.

 Kyon: So, you brought this girl, Ms. Asahina, up here just because she happens to be cute, tiny, and extremely well-endowed?Haruhi: That's right.

 - In Heaven's Lost Property, the perverted male lead Tomoki is a devout adherent to this trope.
 This causes considerable A-Cup Angst in Nymph, the Token Mini-Moe member of his harem.

-- In High School DXD side story EX it's revealed that Issei's future children have this belief due to the fact that their mothers are all busty, yes even Asia and Koneko.
+- In High School DXD side story EX it's revealed that Issei's future children have this belief due to the fact that their mothers are all busty.
+Yes, this even includes Asia and Koneko.

-- Yuki from Iketeru Futari gets tons of men fawning over her because of her large breasts, even gets her a modeling gig.
+- Yuki from Iketeru Futari gets tons of men fawning over her because of her large breasts, and even gets her a modeling gig.
 Ironically they don't help at all with her romantic pursuits.
-Her childhood friend, Saji, whom she's been in love with only has eyes for the more slender Koizumi.
-She eventually gets over him gets a new love interest and boyfriend named Kaede, who happens to have phobia of breasts.
+Her childhood friend, Saji, whom she's been in love with for years, only has eyes for the more slender Koizumi.
+She eventually gets over him when she gets a new love interest and boyfriend named Kaede, who happens to have a phobia of breasts.
 He gets over it to some degree but she notes that he loves her in spite of her breasts.

 - Jungle de Ikou!
 Mii has extremely huge breasts, the explanation being that since she's the spirit of fertility and reproduction her huge breasts represent Earth's life-giving energy.

 - The rival cake shop in episode nine of Kamen no Maid Guy makes use of this trope.
 They get away with selling terrible food to their predominantly male customers because they're too busy staring at the waitress' large breasts to notice how bad it is.
 Also this trope is very much in effect for Naeka, much to her annoyance and her friends' financial gain.